josefrenzy/cumplo/README.md

 ## Comenzando

+This instructions i’ll allow you to get a copy of the project working local into your computer for purposes of development and test.

-_Estas instrucciones te permitirán obtener una copia del proyecto en funcionamiento en tu maquina local para propósitos de desarrollo y pruebas.
+Estas instrucciones te permitirán obtener una copia del proyecto en funcionamiento en tu maquina local para propósitos de desarrollo y pruebas.

 Mira **Deployment** para conocer como desplegar el proyecto